unoacm/Arduino-Workshop/schematics/hardware/README.md

 ## Servo
 ![Servo](https://github.com/unoacm/Arduino-Workshop/blob/master/schematics/hardware/Servo.jpg)

 The servos we have allow for the top fin to spin around 180 degrees.
 It is recommended to use 5V, since servo take a lot of power.
-You must also use a 100 ohm resister for the V line.
+Servos do not need a resistor.

 Servos can be a bit funky and will pick up random noise from the data line/V line and move slightly.